RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

               params:
                 facet: 'kind'

-              # This selects the array element from the API fetch response.
-It finds the array with the name kind
+              # (Optional) This selects the array element from the API fetch response to use for populating the values of the select.
-              # under the facets object
+              # It finds the array with the name kind under the facets object
               arraySelector: 'facets.kind'

-              # (Optional) This selects the field in the array to use for the value of each select item.
-If its not specified
+              # (Optional) Selects from an object in the response body array the value to use for each select item.
-              # it will use the value of the item directly.
+              # If your array is a list of strings or numbers you can leave this out and it will use the values directly.
               valueSelector: 'count'
-              # (Optional) This selects the field in the array to use for the label of each select item.
+              # (Optional) Selects from an object in the response body array the value to use for the label of each select item.
+              # If your array is a list of strings or numbers you can leave this out and it will use the values directly.
+              # If left out it will use the select values as the labels.
               labelSelector: 'value'
 ```